callstack/react-native-pager-view/README.md

 *Note: This module has been extracted from `react-native` as a part of the [Lean Core](https://github.com/facebook/react-native/issues/23313) effort.*

 This component allows the user to swipe left and right through pages of data.
-Under the hood it is using the native [Android](https://developer.android.com/reference/android/support/v4/view/ViewPager) and [iOS](https://developer.apple.com/documentation/uikit/uipageviewcontroller) implementations.
-You can use it to see the native transitions between each screen contained in `ViewPager`.
+Under the hood it is using the native [Android ViewPager](https://developer.android.com/reference/android/support/v4/view/ViewPager) and the [iOS UIPageViewController](https://developer.apple.com/documentation/uikit/uipageviewcontroller) implementations.

 ![](viewpager.gif)

-# Getting started
+## Getting started

 `yarn add @react-native-community/viewpager`

-# Linking
+## Linking

 `react-native link @react-native-community/viewpager`